Deployment Architecture to Scale Session Manager

 Practically, to support this scenario install Session Manager as an individual application on the Session Manager host.
 To do that, run the regular installer on this host but only select one option: Session Manager.

 The installer at some point will ask about certificates.
 In a test environment ignore it leaving the communication channel between XTAM and Session Manager over the port 4822 insecure.

 Alternatively, bring file certbundle.zip from $XTAM_HOME folder of XTAM WEB application host.

 These certificates are generated during the installation and they keep the communication channel encrypted.

-After that, open XTAM GUI, navigate to menu Administration / Settings / Proximity Groups, edit Default Group and add there a new server (host, port 4822).
+After that, open the XTAM GUI, navigate to the menu Administration / Settings / Proximity Groups, edit Default Group and add a new server (host, port 4822).

 Make sure that port 4822 is accessible from XTAM server.

 After saving the configuration XTAM will check connection automatically displaying whether the communication channel is established (blue), failed (crossed-out) and whether it is secured (green).

 Optionally, remove localhost or keep it so XTAM will load balance between localhost and an external one.
 Add more proximity groups for remote servers in specific IP ranges of with specific domain masks.

 Each proximity group might contain multiple session managers so XTAM will load balance between them inside a group.